mainkoon81/00-optimization/README.md

  - **real-valued vectors** in `Evolution Strategy`
  - **finite state machine** in `Evolutionary Programming`

-> Unlike traditional optimization techniques, evolutionary algorithms depend on **random sampling**.
-An evolutionary algorithm has a population of candidate solutions, unlike classical methods, which try to maintain a single best solution.
+### Unlike traditional optimization techniques, EA depend on **random sampling**.
+EA has a `population of candidate solutions`, unlike classical methods which always try to maintain a single best solution.

 ### [variation and selection]